-The Regents of the University of Michigan approved creation of a Medical School in 1847 which opened its doors in 1850 to become the University’s first professional school.
+In 1847 the Regents of the University of Michigan approved the creation of a Medical School, which opened its doors in 1850 to become the University’s first professional school.

 Numerous books have been published about the University of Michigan Medical School, its faculty and graduates.
 A good reading list on the subject includes: